Elfa-lu/Domino/RESTful_services.md

 Analogy: Object-Oriented Programming: API = the set of **methods / attributes** of the object

 2. How does APIs relate to Web Services?
-Web services are a set of rules and technologiesi that enable two or more components **on the web** to talk to each other
-Web services are **APIs in the context of web**
+Web services are a set of rules and technologiesi that enable two or more components **on the web** to interoperate Web services are **APIs in the context of web**
 Web services are set of techs and rules enable two or more components on the web to **talk to each other**
 The first web service used: **WSDL(language) + SOAP(technology:XML/HTTP)**
 **distributed programming:** end software or system is a set of interlinked components that are located in different computers and communicated with each other thru some protocol(SOAK) despite their programming language.
 service description using WSDL (**registry queies** (the communication rules))
 Not every API is a web service
 **REST API = REST web service**